Assessment of models for nonlinear oscillatory flow through a hexagonal sphere pack: Results

 \subsection{Comparison of model errors}

 In this section, we compare the accuracy of the model predictions in response to the forcing \eqref{eq:macroscopic_pressure_gradient} with respect to the direct numerical simulation dataset.
 In particular, we look at the model of \citet{Turo.2013} given in equation \eqref{eq:Turo_model}, the extended \citet{Pride.1993} model given in equation \eqref{eq:extended_Pride_et_al_model} and the unsteady Forchheimer equation \eqref{eq:unsteady_Darcy-Forchheimer_equation}.
 For the unsteady Forchheimer equations, we take the acceleration coefficient as the static viscous tortuosity $\statictortuosity$ and as the high-frequency limit of the dynamic tortuosity $\tortuosity$.
+For reference, we also include the unsteady Darcy equation \eqref{eq:unsteady_Darcy_equation} and the models of \citet{Johnson.1987} and \citet{Pride.1993} given by equation \eqref{eq:Pride_model_time_domain}, where for the model of \citet{Johnson.1987} the relation \eqref{eq:Johnson_implied_static_viscous_tortuosity} was used.

 The error of the model predictions with respect to the direct numerical simulation results is quantified using the cycle-averaged $L^2$ error \eqref{eq:L2_distance}; we further decompose this error into an amplitude \eqref{eq:amplitude_distance} and a phase contribution \eqref{eq:phase_distance} using a Fourier series.
 Table \ref{tab:model_error_amplitude_phase} shows the amplitude and phase contribution to the $L^2$ error of the different model predictions with respect to the direct numerical simulation dataset.
-Note that the linear models were not applied to the nonlinear cases since they cannot account for the nonlinear drag and thus would produce large errors at high Reynolds numbers.
-In almost all cases, the main source of error is the amplitude error.
-In contrast, the phase error is significant only in four cases in which it reaches about half the size of the amplitude error.
+Both the amplitude error and the phase error make significant contributions to the overall error of the models.
+The two components are weakly correlated, with the phase error being on average about $57 \%$ of the amplitude error, but the importance of the two components varies considerably between models and simulation cases.

 For linear flow it can be seen that the dynamic permeability models of \citet{Johnson.1987} and \citet{Pride.1993} are very accurate over the entire frequency range whereas the unsteady Darcy equation of \citet{Zhu.2014} has very small errors at low frequencies and high errors at high frequencies.
 Thus, the behaviour of the linear models is consistent with the discussion in section \ref{sec:discussion_of_models}.